allianz/ng-aquila/DEVELOPER.md

 $ npm run build:lib
 ```

-Angular currently assumes libraries to still be shipped with the old compiler `View engine`.
-That's why we build the library with both compilers on the CI builds to be ready for ivy.

 All build artifacts are placed into the `dist` folder.
 The library is built with [ng-packagr](https://github.com/dherges/ng-packagr) which generates the necessary bundles to be consumed by most build systems.